ausocean/openfish/site/README.md

-# Openfish Webapp
+# Openfish Site
-Openfish Webapp is a web interface for interacting with the Openfish API.
+Site is a web interface for interacting with the Openfish API.

 ## Development guide

 #### Linting / formatting
-- `pnpm --filter ./openfish-webapp fmt` to format code.
+- `pnpm site fmt` to format code.
-- `pnpm --filter ./openfish-webapp check` to check for common issues.
+- `pnpm site check` to check for common issues.

 ## Tools and libraries